hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 ## Build

-Obviously you need to build the example before we can run it.

 The example uses Spring Boot for forming executable _jar_ files.

 It's easiest to use `mvn install` from the top level to build everything, as this makes sure all the Spring Boot repackaging phases happen.
-If you know what you're doing you can run it from an IDE.
+You can run it from an IDE as well, depending on the IDE, but we'll just use the command line.

 ## Running The Solution